littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 5-local_variables

 Lists all local variables, environment variables, and functions in the current shell session.
 Uses the `set` command to display all shell variables (both local and environment) and functions in the format `VARIABLE=value`, one per line.

+### 6-create_local_variable

+Creates a new local variable named `BEST` with the value `School`.
+When sourced, this script creates the local variable in the current shell session.